This delicious blackberry sangria recipe uses red wine, muddled blackberries, and fresh lemons and limes for the perfect summer drink!

 Everybody raise yo’ hands – it’s sangria time again!

 Test tasting at my place has been fun these last few weeks as I’ve rolled out a couple of big batch cocktails.
-If you’re looking for a super refreshing drink, my cucumber watermelon punch will come to your rescue.
-And if you have a bottle or rose looking for a new home, then my berry rose sangria is calling your name.

 If neither of these cocktail recipes is what you’re looking for then make my blackberry sangria.
 You’ll be happy you did.

 So many restaurants, including Outback, Carrabbas, Bonefish Grill, and Applebees, have a blackberry sangria recipe on their menu.
-But save your cash and make it at home instead!

 Blackberry Sangria Recipe

-Easy recipes are my favorite – I have said this so many times.
-And I keep repeating it because it’s one of my truths.
 I love to cook and make cocktails but I spend so much time in the kitchen that I am always trying to make the next best, easy, delicious recipe I can.

 This blackberry sangria recipe is just that – easy and simple and perfect for summer.

-How To Make Blackberry Sangria
+How To Make Blackberry Brandy Sangria

 To make blackberry sangria, you will need a pitcher and a strong spoon or muddler.
-Begin by adding the blackberries and lemon and lime juice to the pitcher.
-Muddle the berries until about half have been smashed.

-Then add the red wine, rum, and brandy and stir.
+Then add the red wine, white rum, and blackberry brandy and stir.
 Looks sooo good already, right?
-Place the pitcher in the refrigerator to chill for 2-3 hours.

 When you are ready to serve, add the lemon-lime soda and some fresh lemon and lime slices.
-So simple right?

 What’s in blackberry sangria?